R-Suite/R.Scheduler/README.md

     "ContentType": "application/json"
 }
 ```
-The result of the above index operation is:
+The result of the above operation is:
 ```c#
 {
     "Id": "207379FE-9F7F-483C-8D26-A5369F073369",